carlydekock/data-structures-and-algorithms-401/challenges/graph/README.md

 - Created methods for addVertex(vertex), addEdge(startVertex, endVertex, weight), getNeighbors(vertex)
 - Also created methods for both breadth first traversal as well as depth first traversal
 - Created size method that traverses the graph and returns the number of vertices
+- Created getEdges function that returns whether a direct path through the graph to specified vertices is possible

 ## Resources and Collaborators